ivanovic/Snes9x4P/README.txt

 Changes in "1.39ff.20111213.1" compared to "1.39ff.20111208.1":
 * Don't quit the emulator when pressing the 'q' button on the Keyboard.
-Quitingnow works using 'Esc' (fn+q) or via the menu.
+Quiting now works using 'Esc' (fn+q) or via the menu.
+* Completely reworked the menu (feedback welcome!).
+* Added an option to toggle vsync to the menu.
+Beware that turning off vsync will remove the frame limiter and many games will run significantly too fast.
-* Some rendering code cleanups leading to tiny (neglectible!) speed improvements for the HW scaled modes as well as HiRes games when using 2x2 no-AA and the rom requires a width of 512px.
+* Some rendering code cleanups leading to tiny (negligible!) speed improvements for the HW scaled modes as well as HiRes games when using 2x2 no-AA and the rom requires a width of 512px.
 * Update of the README to list credits and point to the new repo at github.

 Changes in "1.39ff.20111208.1" compared to "1.39ff.20111207.1":